naak373/ML-EDA/README.md

 |Preferred_Communication | object | Preferred communication method for online dating (e.g., Text, Video Calls, Voice Notes). |
 |Partner_Priorities    | object   | Factors prioritized in selecting a partner (e.g., Personality > Interests > Values). |

-# Below Are the Data Cleaning Steps That The Data Went Through
+### Below Are the Data Cleaning Steps That The Data Went Through

 # Identifying and Handling Missing Values
 Retrieved missing values with print(df.isnull().sum()) Identified the Percentage of Missing Values using ((data.isnull().sum())/data.shape[0] ) * 100
 Categorical Columns were filled using the mode and A Placeholder

-### The standardization of Categorical Data.
+# The standardization of Categorical Data.
 - Made all text fields lowercase.
 - Ensured that formatting was consistent (for example, Male and Male were unified).

-### Detecting and Handling Outliers
+# Detecting and Handling Outliers
-- Used the box plot method to identify outliers in the Age and Satisfaction Column
+- Used the box plot method to identify outliers in the Age ,Satisfaction and Daily_Usage_Time Columns

-### Version Control.
+# Version Control.

 - Version 1 of the cleaned dataset was committed to GitHub, with the message: "Cleaned dataset: removed duplicates, handled missing values, and standardized categories."

+#### Deep Exploratory Data Analysis (EDA)

+#### Below Are the EDA Steps That Were Performed on The Dataset
+# Relationship Ananlysis
+1. A Correlation Heat Map was plotted to identify the relationships between the numerical variables (User_ID,Age, Daily_Usage_Time,Satisfaction)

+2. Performed Groupby Aggregations(listed below) and Pivot Table
+- Grouping by gender and calculating average satisfaction level
+- Grouping by location and getting counts of Primary Apps used
+- Plotted a pivot table to analyze app usage by gender

+3. Plotted a Stacked Bar Chart to visualize categorical comparison between Dating App Usage and Gender

+# Github Branch
+A dedicated GitHub branch (feature-EDA ) was created to ensured safe experimentation

+## Detecting Patterns and Bias in Data
+- Density Plots and Histograms were utilized to compare distributions across various demographic groups
+- Identify overrepresented and underrepresented groups using demo_counts = df[demographic_cols].value_counts(normalize=True) * 100
+print("Demographic Group Representation (%):\n", demo_counts.sort_values(ascending=False))

+# GitHub Repository Updated With Commit Message
+"Added bias detection analysis and demographic trends" ##

+## Temporal & Regional Trends
+- Plotted a Line Chart to show trends in the time Daily Usage Time Trends by Usage Frequency and Gender
+- A Geospatial Visualization was created to visualize the App Usage Differences Across different Locations ( Cities)
+- A  Bubble Chart was plotted to represent app popularity across age groups

+## Feature Engineering for Future Modeling
+- Encoded categorical variables using One-Hot Encoding or Label Encoding.
+- Normalized numerical variables using MinMaxScaler or StandardScaler.
+- Created a new feature, "active app count," by summing the number of apps used per user.

+# The engineered dataset with a message:
+“Feature engineering: Encoded categorical variables & added new features."

+### FINAL SUMMARY
+- The dataset was cleaned, standardized, and analyzed through EDA, revealing trends in demographics, app usage, and preferences, followed by bias detection, geospatial analysis, and feature engineering for future modeling.
+All changes were version-controlled on GitHub, ensuring a structured and collaborative workflow